makebot-lab/Pengbot-lib/README.md

 [![pengbot - lib-version](https://img.shields.io/badge/version-1.0.0-lightgrey)]()

 This repository is about a library for makebot pengbot.
-Pengbot is a penguin robot developed by WONDAEHAN.
+Pengbot is a penguin robot developed by Daehan Won.